 Why is this medication prescribed?

-Lorlatinib is used to treat a certain type of non-small cell lung cancer (NSCLC) that has spread to other parts of the body and has worsened after treatment with other chemotherapy medications.
+Lorlatinib is used to treat a certain type of non-small cell lung cancer (NSCLC) in adults that has spread to other parts of the body.
 Lorlatinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of the abnormal protein that signals cancer cells to multiply.
 This helps to stop or slow the spread of cancer cells.

 How should this medicine be used?